 The engine protection system shuts down the engine under high coolant temperature or low engine oil pressure conditions by allowing the fuel solenoid valve to close.

 AIR INTAKE SHUT-OFF

-The air intake shut-off is a manually engaged device that blocks all intake air from entering the engine.
+The air intake shut-off is a automatic/manually device which blocks all intake air from entering the engine.